Comic book characters take us into a wonderful world of fantasy and make-believe.

-Anyway, if anyone doesn’t know what a comic book is, it’s really just a story told by colorful short comics with the characters’ dialogue in word balloons.
+These colorful magazines are really just a story told by short comics with the characters’ dialogue in word balloons.
 Some people call them funny books or comic magazine.
-Some started because they were reprinted comic strips from the newspapers, eventually getting longer.
-Some comic books and the comic book characters are more adult in their focus and themes, but the ones some of us grew up with were strictly funny and humorous.
+Several got their start because they were just reprinted comic strips from the newspapers, eventually getting longer.
+Some of these stories and characters are more adult in their focus and themes, but the ones some of us grew up with were strictly funny and humorous.

 Years ago, my own redheads especially loved the compact little ‘Archie’ comic books (Archie of course also being a redhead)!
 They had stacks of them...plus, they were great for trips and stocking stuffers.